gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 - `dynamodb_table` - (Optional) The name of a DynamoDB table to use for state locking and consistency.
 The table must have a primary key named LockID.
 If not present, locking will be disabled.
 - `skip_bucket_versioning`: When `true`, the S3 bucket that is created to store the state will not be versioned.
 - `skip_bucket_ssencryption`: When `true`, the S3 bucket that is created to store the state will not be configured with server-side encryption.
-- `skip_bucket_accesslogging`: When `true`, the S3 bucket that is created to store the state will not be configured with access logging.
+- `skip_bucket_accesslogging`: _DEPRECATED_ If provided, will be ignored.
+A log warning will be issued in the console output to notify the user.
 - `skip_bucket_root_access`: When `true`, the S3 bucket that is created will not be configured with bucket policies that allow access to the root AWS user.
 - `skip_bucket_enforced_tls`: When `true`, the S3 bucket that is created will not be configured with a bucket policy that enforces access to the bucket via a TLS connection.
 - `enable_lock_table_ssencryption`: When `true`, the synchronization lock table in DynamoDB used for remote state concurrent access will not be configured with server side encryption.